 6. Changes in skin texture

-Changes in breast texture is a noticeable sign of pre-developed cancer.
-This change mostly translates to skin suddenly becoming rougher or flaking off the breast and/or nipple, and it can be likened to a breast cancer rash, itchy with patches.
+Changes in breast texture are a noticeable sign of pre-developed cancer.
+This change mostly translates to skin suddenly becoming rougher or flaking off the breast and/or nipple, and it can be likened to a breast cancer rash.

-Now, breast texture changes may not show up alone.
-This symptom is usually accompanied by redness or discoloration around the nipple and possibly swelling or pain in the area, too.
-Others might additionally notice pimples on or around the nipple.
+This symptom is usually accompanied by redness, discoloration, swelling, or pain around the nipple.
+Other people might additionally notice pimples on or around the nipple.

 The next symptom also has something to do with the appearance of your breast…